 For 6-10 participants, I recommend that you use 3 boundary mics connected to a digital recorder.
 For more than 10 focus group participants, use 6 boundary microphones evenly distributed on the boardroom table.
 If you conduct the focus groups is a small cozy room, you might get away with using a couple of boundary microphones.

 The best boundary microphones for focus groups and meetings is the Olympus ME33.
 Why, you can daisy chain up to 6 of these microphones!
 That means you’re guaranteed complete coverage for even the longest of boardroom tables.
 They are also very easy to set up.
 Just place them on the table, daisy chain them, then connect them to a digital voice recorder.
-For a recorder I recommend that you get the Olympus LS-14 that will allow you to record high quality recordings.
+For a recorder I recommend that you get the Zoom H1n that will power the 6 ME33 microphones.

 The easiest way to record large focus groups discussions is by the using handheld wireless microphones that are connected to a mixer, that is connected to a recording device – a computer or a digital recorder.
 Microphones have advantage of allowing you to manage the group interaction.
 If you plan to conduct larger focus group discussion, it’s important that you hire a sound engineer to assist you with the recording of the focus group.
 They’ll probably suggest that you hire the equipment – it’s cheaper than buying.